 Meanwhile, David was also working with Cosmic.
 He has worked with Digital Trainers, Clive and Chloe, which has helped David to build his digital confidence and bring him back into the world of learning.
 His main experience of digital was on touch screen devices like his mobile phone and tablet.
 He had little understanding about the digital world and was keen to learn more and know about computers.
 Many of his training sessions have been using both his tablet and the computer alongside one another.
 The comparison has led to him developing lots of transferable digital skills.

-Progress was slow, but steady and now David is literate in most of the basic skills needed for personal use, like sending emails, finding information online, updating his Universal Credit account and accessing online training.
+Progress was steady and now David is literate in most of the basic skills needed for personal use, like sending emails, finding information online, updating his Universal Credit account and accessing online training.
 Through their sessions, Cosmic were also able to introduce David to the public computers at his local library to use more regularly.

 Through the Positive People journey it also came up that David struggled with his literacy.
 Because of the project, David was able to attend Functional Skills Literacy classes with Somerset Skills and Learning.